 - lunch meats, though these are generally considered safe if you heat them up before eating

-- unpasteurized foods, which includes many soft cheeses
+- unpasteurized foods, which include many soft cheeses

 - unwashed fruits and vegetables